jwtk/jjwt/README.md

  * Convenient and readable [fluent](http://en.wikipedia.org/wiki/Fluent_interface) interfaces, great for IDE auto-completion to write code quickly
  * Fully RFC specification compliant on all implemented functionality, tested against RFC-specified test vectors
  * Stable implementation with over 1,000+ tests and enforced 100% test code coverage.
-Literally every single method, statement and conditional branch variant in the entire codebase is tested and required to pass on every build.
+Every single method, statement and conditional branch variant in the entire codebase is tested and required to pass on every build.
  * Creating, parsing and verifying digitally signed compact JWTs (aka JWSs) with all standard JWS algorithms:

    | Identifier | Signature Algorithm |